 - For the holder, cut two outer pieces of wood, 1.5 cm (w) x 3 cm (l) x 16.5 cm (h).
 Cut one inner piece, 1.5 cm (w) x 3 cm (l) x 13.5 cm (h).
 Align these three pieces so that they are even at the bottom, with a gap in the middle top.
 Glue these together, clamping them until the glue dries.

 - Bolt the handle into the gap in its holder, but first trim or sand the wood, if necessary, to ensure the handle can move freely from upright to horizontal.
-Our handle has a small curve where it sits int he handle.
+Our handle is rounded off where it moves in the holder to make the action smoother.
 A wide bolt longer than 8 cm can be cut to size once the washer and nut are secured.

 This platform must extend beyond one edge of the lower pressing surface so that a gap in the base fits the handle holder.
 The other edges of the base may be adjusted marginally to available materials.

 - Cut two pieces of wood for the outer sides of the base, 9.5 cm (w) x 30 cm (l) x 3 cm (h).